yusuf-yldrm/rn-store-showcase/README.md

 ## Introduction

 This is a React Native  project designed to showcase my skills and capabilities.
-It is a task tracking application that demonstrates various features and best practices for mobile app development.
+It is a store application that demonstrates various features and best practices for mobile app development.

 [Notion](https://www.notion.so/React-Native-Showcase-6a80794df2464d1f9877edb6aaf33c8d?pvs=4)